arief-hidayat/dockerfiles/grails-tomcat7-jdk8/README.md

 Now run connect to the container in the container:

-	docker run -it --rm -p 5901:5901 atcol/grails-tomcat7-jdk8
+	docker run -v $HOME/docker/:/home/dev/files:rw -it --rm -p 5901:5901 atcol/grails-tomcat7-jdk8

-which will automatically start VNC as follows:

-	USER=dev vncserver :1 -geometry 1600x900 -depth 24

-thus ask you for a password.
+**Note**: change $HOME/docker to a host OS directory of your choosing, for RW storage, but ensure it's read-write permissions for all

+Now start VNC using the `/home/dev/startvnc.sh` script:

+	sh startvnc.sh

+and enter a desired password

 Now connect using your favourite VNC viewer e.g.: